 Studies show that beta-glucan may also stimulate the immune system.
 This immune-boosting effect comes as a result of beta-glucans activating and enhancing the function of several immune system cells in the body, including macrophages, natural killer cells, neutrophils, and basophils.

-At Immunity Therapy Center, we include beta-glucans in our at-home treatment programs following inpatient therapy.
-This offers continued treatment while supporting your overall health.
+At Immunity Therapy Center, we include beta-glucan supplementation in our at-home treatment programs following inpatient therapy.
+This offers continued treatment while supporting every cancer patient’s overall health.